-Attachment 3 – European Union General Data Protection Regulation Terms
+Attachment 2 – European Union General Data Protection Regulation Terms

 Microsoft makes the commitments in these GDPR Terms, to all customers effective May 25, 2018.
-These commitments are binding upon Microsoft with regard to Customer regardless of (1) the version of the OST and DPA that is otherwise applicable to any given Online Services subscription or (2) any other agreement that references this attachment.
+These commitments are binding upon Microsoft with regard to Customer regardless of (1) the version of the Product Terms and DPA that is otherwise applicable to any given Product subscription or license, or (2) any other agreement that references this attachment.

 For purposes of these GDPR Terms, Customer and Microsoft agree that Customer is the controller of Personal Data and Microsoft is the processor of such data, except when Customer acts as a processor of Personal Data, in which case Microsoft is a subprocessor.
 These GDPR Terms apply to the processing of Personal Data, within the scope of the GDPR, by Microsoft on behalf of Customer.
-These GDPR Terms do not limit or reduce any data protection commitments Microsoft makes to Customer in the Use Rights or other agreement between Microsoft and Customer.
+These GDPR Terms do not limit or reduce any data protection commitments Microsoft makes to Customer in the Product Terms or other agreement between Microsoft and Customer.
 These GDPR Terms do not apply where Microsoft is a controller of Personal Data.

 Relevant GDPR Obligations: Articles 28, 32, and 33